bitnose/learning-blog/content/posts/post-7.md

     anniina$ nano index.html
     anniina$ cat index.html

-Open the port 80 so the site will be available:
+Opened the port 80 to make the site accessible for outsiders (over Internet):

     anniina$ sudo ufw allow 80/tcp

-For some reason, the site still shows 403 forbidden when I try to access the front page curl http://localhost/.
+For some reason, the site still showed 403 forbidden when I tried to access the front page curl http://localhost/ and through IP address.
 I tried to restart but it didn't help.

+**UPDATE:**

+The mistake was that I had a mismatch with the path name in the frontpage.conf file and folder name.
+I corrected it by creating a corresponding folder (public_sites) and adding the correct, matching path in frontpage.conf file.

+{{< figure src="/img/h7/final.png" title="" width="600">}}

 d) Etsi merkkejä murtautumisyrityksistä.

 In the /var/log/auth.log file I found lines like this but with different IP addresses.
 A little disclaimer, it could be me making typos.